skippyr/revelio/README.md

 # Reveal (rvl)
-A program that reveals info about file system entries on Linux.
+A program that reveals info about file system entries on Linux, such as: contents, type, permissions, ownership and modified date.

 ## Requirements
 In order to build it, you will only need a C90 compiler, like `tcc`.